filamentphp/filament/packages/admin/docs/02-resources/02-listing-records.md

 ## Viewing records in modals

-If your resource is simple, you may wish to view records in modals rather than on the [Create page](creating-records).
+If your resource is simple, you may wish to view records in modals rather than on the [View page](viewing-records).

-If you set up a [modal resource](getting-started#simple-modal-resources) you'll already be able to do this.
-But, if you have a normal resource and want to open a modal for viewing records, add the `CanViewRecords` trait to the List page class:
+Simply add the `CanViewRecords` trait to the List page class:

 ```php
 use Filament\Resources\Pages\ListRecords;